learn-video/rtmp-live/README.md

 ![RTMP Settings](misc/rtmp_settings.png)

-*There are plenty of tutorials on how to use OBS Studio on the internet.
-They will be much, much bettern than any of my attempts here.*
+*For detailed guidance on using OBS Studio, there are plenty of tutorials available on the internet.
+They provide comprehensive instructions and helpful tips for a smooth streaming setup.*

 ## Edge - CDN